Sanders’ Social Security ‘adjustments’ undercut Biden attack

 As the Democratic Party moved leftward — a development that tracks along ever-widening income and wealth inequality — Biden has moved with it.

 “There will be no compromise on Medicare and Social Security, period.
-That’s a promise,” Biden said on Jan.
+That’s a promise,” Biden said Jan.
 20 at the Black & Brown Forum in Des Moines.

 As Sanders, a Vermont senator, has risen in the polls, he and his allies have sought to turn Biden’s past remarks about Social Security against him.
 They’ve circulated video footage, news stories and transcripts of his past remarks.
 In some cases, what appears to be a sweeping statement by Biden lack crucial context.